 “It’s an hour a week of this amazing community that’s not really focused on anything beyond just having a good time with each other, competing in a very friendly environment and just relying on the avenue of the sports to carry that camaraderie,” said Greenstein.

 In the midst of a difficult year for so many, Special Olympics was an opportunity to decompress for Duke students and athletes alike.

 “It’s like an instant ‘feel better’ button,” said Boss.

 Regardless of the circumstances, regardless of the award recognition, Greenstein and Boss are fortunate to see athletes comfortable and happy in their environment.
 Contributing to the inclusivity of that environment schoolwide, the Special Olympics College Club at Duke is energizing and unifying the Special Olympics movement on their turf.

-This programming is made possible in part by the United Way of the Greater Triangle.
+This programming is made possible in part by Triangle Community Foundation, and United Way of the Greater Triangle.
 Special Olympics North Carolina is a United Way of the Greater Triangle Community Impact Partner.